SkillZoneBot/docs/docs/privacy.md

 - If the Anti-Link is deactivated/activated
 - Afk Status Message

-## Why is SkillZone collecting this data?
+## Why is Tenpa collecting this data?
 We need to save this data, otherwise the bot will not work properly.
 You would have to reconfigure everything after every restart.

 ## Who has access to this data?